AarKro/Hera/README.md

 <h4>Queue</h4>

-Displays all song that are in the music queue.
+Displays all songs that are in the music queue.
 If the message to display the queue exeeds the discord message character limit of 2000, a compact version of the message will be dispalyed instead.
-If the message still exeeds the character limit, only the first 5 song will be displayed in normal view.
+If the message still exeeds the character limit, only the first 5 songs will be displayed in normal view.

 Can be used by all guild members.
 Syntax: `$queue`